marvincaspar/CaptainHook/README.md

 # CaptainHook

-Just copy the two files into the `.git/hooks` folder in your repository.
+Just copy the two files (`commit-msg` and `pre-commit`) into the `.git/hooks` folder in your repository.

+## commit-msg

+This hooks validates the commit message by following [http://chris.beams.io/posts/git-commit/](these rules).

+## pre-commit

+This script requires different php tools to check your code.

+### Required
+- phpcs
+- phpmd
+- phpunit